KeyingZhang67/KeyingZhang67.github.io/_pages/publications.md

 		<p><strong>MADA: Mask Aware Domain Adaptation for Open-set Semantic Segmentation</strong>
 		<br/><strong>Keying Zhang</strong>
 		<br/><em>AAAI Conference on Artificial Intelligence (AAAI) 2024 Workshop Accepted <strong>Poster</strong></em>
+		<br/>Addressed open-set semantic segmentation by efficiently adapting the model to the target domain with significantly limited training samples.
+It effectively preserves the model's open-set capacity and performance.
+The approach includes a Mask-Aware module to explore correlations between visual/mask space and feature space, a Structure Consistent module for stabilizing learning and maintaining generalization, and an efficient optimization solution.
 		<br/><a href="http://KeyingZhang67.github.io/files/MADA.pdf">[paper]</a>
 		</p>
 	</td>